 If so then forgiveness awaits you, too!
 However, you must repent to receive it!
 Then once you have been pardoned by Heaven, the accusations and penalties of Earth will lose their real sting, which it eternal damnation. ~Nicole C. Mullen

 I thank God we can be redeemed by the blood of the Lamb by accepting His merciful grace and confessing our sins.
-Please think twice if you are a Christian and judging or posting about Josh Duggar or anyone else, especially someone in the household of faith!
+Please, think twice if you are a Christian and judging or posting about the current target in the news or anyone else, especially someone in the household of faith!

 Let’s remember why Christ died on the cross and not shoot our wounded.

-May God use this horrific situation to bring glory to Himself.
+May God use this horrific situation, and others like it, to bring glory to Himself.